merinsk/aws_CLI/README.md

 Install and configure the AWS CLI.
 Connect the AWS CLI to an AWS account.
 Access IAM by using the AWS CLI.

+After finishing the project, the architecture will reflect as the following diagram: